allforabit/workspaces-starter-legacy/README.md

 I created this simple repository since I found a severe lack of examples and explanations for various errors I came across when trying to get things working.
 Feel free to use it for new projects, or even just a code-based documentation like me because I'm forgetful.

 This is mostly for me, and over time I'll tweak this as I see fit over time for the best possible performance.
 I left web development for a long time to focus on Kotlin and Java so I forgot a lot about built tools, but I still have a favoritism for the bleeding edge.
+It goes without saying, although this is a template repository, it's heavily opinionated for me and my company software.

+## 🗣 By the way!

+I'm not the best developer.
+No one is.
+This repository is a mess because while it *is* stable, it's still experimental as well.
+I'm often fond of *__build fast, optimize later, idiomatic minifying last__*.
+So, "*it goes without saying that we're praying that they don't get out*" The Stupendium, [Slip Into the Void](https://www.youtube.com/watch?v=n6gGE9kxe1M).

 ## Table of Contents